ampproject/amphtml/extensions/amp-bodymovin-animation/amp-bodymovin-animation.md

 Whether the animation should be looping or not. `true` by default.
 Values can be: `true`|`false`|`number`

+##### noautoplay (optional)

+By default, an animation autoplays.
+If this attribute is added the video waits for an action to start playing.

 ##### common attributes

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.